Varun Dhawan: 2019–present: Commercial fluctuations

 In 2022, Dhawan starred alongside Kiara Advani in Jugjugg Jeeyo, a comedy-drama about divorce.
-Writing for Hindustan Times, Monika Rawal Kukreja commended him for "add[ing] life to a complex character".
+Writing for Hindustan Times, Monika Rawal Kukreja commended him for "adding life to a complex character".
 It earned ₹1.35 billion worldwide to emerge as one of the highest-grossing films of the year.
 Dhawan played the title role in Bhediya, the third instalment in the Maddock Horror Comedy Universe.
 The film was shot over a span of two months in various locations of Arunachal Pradesh.
 Sonal Dedhia of News18 wrote that he "is in full form and is a delight to watch as an egoistic prick-turned-reluctant-werewolf".
 Dhawan starred opposite Janhvi Kapoor in Nitesh Tiwari's Bawaal (2023), a romantic drama about a feuding couple who learn about World War II as they travel across Europe.
 It was released digitally on Amazon Prime Video.
 The film received backlash for Holocaust trivialization.
 In a scathing review, Santanu Das of Hindustan Times criticised the lack of chemistry between the lead pair and dismissed Dhawan as "particularly exasperating to witness".

 Dhawan's first release of 2024 came with Citadel: Honey Bunny, the Indian spinoff of the American spy thriller series Citadel, created and directed by Raj & DK, once again for Amazon Prime Video.
 Playing a stuntman, it marked his first full-fledged action role.
 Writing for Rediff.com, Mayur Sanap found his performance "sincere" but "unconvincing", preferring that of his co-star Samantha Ruth Prabhu.
 In another action role, he led the film Baby John, produced by Atlee, which served as a remake of Atlee's own Tamil film Theri (2016).
 Shubhra Gupta deemed him "all wrong for this kind of film — cameras can help him do the slo-mo swagger thing, but his delivery is fit only for low-fi comedies".
 It emerged as a box-office bomb.

 In 2025, Dhawan reunited with Khaitan and Janhvi Kapoor for the romantic comedy Sunny Sanskari Ki Tulsi Kumari.
 India Today's Tushar Joshi was appreciative of Dhawan's performance and comic timing in a role in which he "appears his most at ease in years".
-It emerged as a commercial failure.
-Dhawan will next star alongside Sunny Deol in Border 2.
+It underperformed commercially.